stackhtml/html-inject-github-corner/README.md

 - `bg`: A valid CSS color for the triangular background
 - `fg`: A valid CSS color for the octocat foreground
 - `zindex`: The z-index of the corner.
 Default is 10000.
-- `url`: A url to use in the link.
+- `repository`: A url to use in the link.
+Follows the format of the `package.json` `repository` field.
 If not provided, the nearest `package.json` will be located and analyzed.
-The `repository.url` field will be used and will be transformed to a web url—that is, the `git://` protocol is fine here.
-(Note: `git@github.com/...` is not yet implemented)
+Within reason, will transformed to a web url.
 - `side`: `'left' | 'right'`.
 Default side for the link is the right side.
 - `class`: An optional CSS class for the element.
 Default is `.github-corner`.